JetBrains/teamcity-documentation/topics/git.md

 ## Authenticating to Azure DevOps Services

-If you use Git source control with Azure DevOps Services, see the available options [here](azure-devops.md#Authentication+in+Azure+DevOps).
+If you use Git source control with Azure DevOps Services, you can use both [Azure DevOps OAuth](configuring-connections.md#azure-devops-connection) and [Azure DevOps PAT](configuring-connections.md#Azure+DevOps+PAT+Connection) connections.

 ## Server Settings